zauberzeug/air-link/README.md

 ### 3. SSH Login

-Establish ssh connection to the machine where air admin is running via ProxyJump over the On Air server: `ssh -J zauberzeug/rodja@on-air.nicegui.io rodja@localhost`
+Establish ssh connection to the machine where Air Admin is running via ProxyJump over the On Air server: `ssh -J zauberzeug/rodja@on-air.nicegui.io rodja@localhost`

 You can also put the proxy jump into your `~/.ssh/config`: